CartoDB/Windshaft/doc/MapConfig-1.4.0.md

 ## 2.4 Plain layers options

+Some notes:
-At least one of the options, `color` or `imageUrl`, must be provided.
+ - At least one of the options, `color` or `imageUrl`, must be provided.
+ - If both options are provided `color` will be the only one used.

 ```javascript
 {